-Some of the common problems you might experience with your Myrtle Beach air conditioning and heating system include:
+Some of the common problems you might experience with your air conditioning and heating system include:

 - Blown fuses – This is characterized by motors going bad.
 Fuses play an important role specifically in preventing overheating of your unit’s motor or compressor.
-It may seem odd, but even in the frigid temperatures we have had lately a heating unit can overheat.
+It may seem odd, but even in the frigid temperatures a heating unit can overheat.
 There are lots of different reasons why your HVAC’s fuse could blow up.
-Regardless of the reasons, however, it is important that your contractor could take a look at your breaker box as soon as possible.
+Regardless of the reasons, however, it is important that your contractor take a look at your breaker box as soon as possible.

-- Contactors that have worn out – Ac contactor is an electrically controlled switch used for switching a power circuit, similar to a relay except with higher current ratings.
-Contactors play an important role in the operations of your Myrtle Beach heating and air conditioning.
-The three contactors, one for compressor, one in the condenser fan motor, and another one in the blower motor all work to create electrical connection and allow your heat pump to cool or warm your indoor air.
-Over time, your contactors may have worn out due to continued and repetitive use.
-Thus, arcing and pitting can result, which will block the smooth flow of electrical current in the contactors.
+- Contacts are worn out – Ac contactor is an electrically controlled switch used for switching a power circuit, similar to a relay except with higher current ratings.
+Contacts play an important role in the operations of your heating and air conditioning.
+There are three contacts, one for compressor, one in the condenser fan motor, and another one in the blower motor all work to create electrical connection and allow your heat pump to cool or warm your indoor air.
+Over time, your contacts may have worn out due to continued and repetitive use.
+Thus, arcing and pitting can result, which will block the smooth flow of electrical current in the contacts.
 If there is no electrical current, motors and compressors will not start and your HVAC unit will not operate.

 - Burned out capacitors – Basically, HVAC units have two capacitors.
 The run capacitor which works to ensure motors run at consistent speed particularly in microfarads.
 The other one are the start capacitors which give your compressor an increase in starting torque.